Update from Sumo Logic Inc. (SUMO): A steady trajectory - The Dwinnex

-Sumo Logic Inc. (NASDAQ: SUMO) closed the day trading at 6.87 down -0.43% from the previous closing price of $6.90.
-In other words, the price has decreased by $-0.03 from its previous closing price.
-On the day, 1224987 shares were traded.
-SUMO reached its highest trading level at $6.94 during the session, while it also had its lowest trading level at $6.63.
+Sumo Logic Inc. (NASDAQ: SUMO) closed the day trading at 7.40 up 12.12% from the previous closing price of $6.60.
+In other words, the price has increased by $+0.80 from its previous closing price.
+On the day, 1338967 shares were traded.
+SUMO stock price reached its highest trading level at $7.43 during the session, while it also had its lowest trading level at $6.82.

 Sponsored